Wondahs/next_store/README.md

 ## **Contributing**

-We welcome contributions to the project!
+I welcome contributions to the project!
 Please fork the repository, create a feature branch, and submit a pull request.

 ---